Who buys builders risk insurance?

 - Residential contractors

-Contractors and owners of commercial property are also great candidates for builders risk insurance if they are conducting construction, renovation or installation.
-Eligible commercial clients may include:
+Contractors and owners of commercial property with construction, renovation or installation projects are also great candidates for builders risk insurance and may include:

 - Commercial contractors